Skincare goes antique: the enduring appeal of the Classical Era

 They communicate ancestral know-how and craftsmanship through a series of recurring aesthetic cues: muted colour palettes (the soft patina of time), ornate packaging designs combining intricate, baroque patterns, ancient illustrations, medallions and motifs inspired by medieval drop caps and royal seals.
 And, in the case of Officine Buly, a few references to Ancient Rome (Huile Antique range).

 Three younger brands have caught our attention lately.
-They all build on antique references and more specifically Ancient Rome but with a particularity: they simultaneously emphasize a strong connection with nature.
+They all build on Classical Antiquity but with a particularity: they simultaneously emphasize a strong connection with nature.

 Monastery